 For that reason, if you see a fight break out, walk away from it quickly.
 That way you won’t become a victim — or a witness.

-I live in a crime hot spot in Savannah, so I’ve seen some things through the years that I wish I hadn’t.
+I live in a crime hot spot in Savannah, so I’ve seen things through the years that I wish I hadn’t.

-It’s also best not to be involved in a situation that causes you to become a witness to a violent incident, since many offenders don’t stay in jail.
+It’s also best not to be involved in a situation that causes you to become a witness to a violent incident, since offenders don’t always stay in jail.
 If you witness a violent crime, just know that when the offender is released from jail, that person will have a restraining order that bars them from coming near you — courtesy of the Chatham County Victim-Witness Assistance program.

 However, a restraining order is just a piece of paper and won’t help much if someone tracks you down.